COVID-19 pandemic in Jersey: Criticism

 In the early stages of the pandemic the Government of Jersey was criticised for inadequate communication and for initially not releasing certain statistics citing data protection reasons.
 Jersey's introduction of on-island testing was slower than neighbouring Guernsey.
 In common with most other jurisdictions Jersey suffered from shortages in personal protective equipment (PPE).
 The media also criticised the lack of a published plan for exiting lockdown.

 The approach taken by Jersey has been markedly different to Guernsey.
 Jersey adopted a 'suppress, contain and shield' strategy, re-opening its borders in June with an extensive testing and contact tracing strategy, while Guernsey followed an elimination strategy, requiring most arrivals to self-isolate for seven or fourteen days.
 Jersey's approach was called into question during Jersey's second wave which saw 1,748 new cases in Jersey during December compared to nine in Guernsey.

 Guernsey Deputy Peter Ferbrache called Jersey's government 'a bunch of bumbling idiots' and said that his island was a 'much, much, much better run bailiwick' and Jersey businesses might regret setting up the island.
 He was later in 2020 elected as Guernsey's Chief Minister.

 On 20 January 2021, it was revealed that Ministers did not consult STAC before introducing the original plans to limit gatherings over Christmas or the ban on care home visits, despite Ministers claiming decisions were made on the advice of the cell.

 On 21 January 2021, a "group of key players" in the event, entertainment and nightclub industry criticised the government's support packages, warning they were "on the brink of collapse".
 This could lead to delays and cancellations of future events, including Liberation Day.
 The group state that "this is not due to our businesses being unviable or any failings in the businesses, but solely due to the Government's restrictions that we have been suffering from for 10 months and which might go on for another six or eight months."

 On 18 March, the Government was criticised by the Corporate Services Scrutiny panel for not being transparent enough in pandemic-based decision making.

 Impact

 Economic impact

 As of December 2020, it is forecast the pandemic will cost £400 million, with a further £400 million tax revenue lost between 2020 and 2023.

 Closures and shutdowns

-On 17 March 2020, Cineworld announced the closure of the only cinema on the island.
+On 17 March 2020, Cineworld announced the closure of the only cinema on the island, remaining closed until 26 August.

 On 22 March 2020, ministers announced that pubs, bars and nightclubs should close.

 On 23 March 2020, government announced that its sports centres would close, and Jersey Zoo announced that it would be closed from 24 March until further notice.